ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

 ## Step 3: Create a project calendar

-To keep his project events organized, Alex's application creates a dedicated calendar with a descriptive title.
+To keep project events organized, create a dedicated calendar with a descriptive title.

 ```ballerina
 gcalendar:Calendar projectCalendar = check calendar->createCalendar({